cncf/tag-app-delivery/platforms-maturity-model/v1/index.md

 ##### Examples Scenarios:

 * An application team wants to performance test their new change.
 To do this, they want an isolated environment that contains enough test data to get an accurate performance read.
 The last time they had this request a former teammate was able to get access to an environment, but they have since moved on and no one knows how to recreate it.
 In the end, they are connected to an engineer on the infrastructure team who is able to provision them an environment in a few days.
-* A team in the exploratory phases of product development uses a bespoke process to provision a new cloud service prior to validating the solution warrants further investment.
+* A team in the exploratory phases of product development uses a bespoke process to provision a new cloud service without needing to validate their solution warrants further investment.

 #### Level 2, Operationalized - Standard tooling